ledil/django-allauth-theme/README.md

 # django-allauth-theme

-An awesome django-allauth theme based on tailwind.
+An awesome and responsive django-allauth theme based on tailwind.

 ## Install